-As a personalization vendor, we spend a lot of time studying how individualized and personalized experiences can help with many challenges faced by marketers and ecommerce organizations when it comes to driving conversions.
+As a personalization and indivdualization vendor, we spend a lot of time studying how individualized and personalized experiences can help with many challenges faced by marketers and ecommerce organizations when it comes to driving conversions.
 So, just days after the Amazon Prime Day Problem, we can’t help but ask: would a more personalized user experience have solved some of the issues that caused the site crash?

 Buyers have endless choices when looking to make a purchase.
 Retailers often seek to drive engagement and conversions with a variety of marketing tactics, discounts being one.
 Amazon’s Prime Day is a perfect example of this.
 It’s a good tactic, and a great success story for Amazon since the sale’s inception three years ago.
 However, although this year’s Prime Day was a win for the business, setting record sales of $3.5 billion, it was a little different from the customer’s perspective.

 In driving millions of buyers to the site, Amazon created massive amounts of traffic hitting the servers and utilizing search functionality at the same time.
 The company failed to anticipate the extreme demand, and customers experienced major performance issues as a result: carts were emptied, links didn’t work, and finally the site crashed—leaving many shoppers less than thrilled with their experience.

 To be fair, Amazon did have great images of dogs to greet unhappy shoppers, lessening the blow a little.

 Would personalization have made a difference?